Ferguson shipyard: Ferry costs rise again after safety changes ordered

 - Published

-The costs of two CalMac ferries being built at the Ferguson shipyard have risen again by at least £30m after regulators ordered safety changes.
+The costs of two CalMac ferries being built at the Ferguson shipyard have risen again after regulators ordered safety changes.

-Completing Glen Sannox will now cost a minimum of £130m because of work to widen corridors and fit extra stairs to meet emergency evacuation rules.
+Completing Glen Sannox and Glen Rosa will now cost at least an extra £24m, the yard's boss has told MSPs.

-That is up by £16m since June and does not include contingency funding.
+The delivery date for the second ship has been pushed back by three months, to March 2025.

 When government-owned ferries procurement agency CMAL placed the order with the Inverclyde shipyard nearly eight years ago, the two ferries were expected to cost £97m and were due for delivery in 2018.